datamaunz/jekyll-blog-template/_posts/2022-01-08-Built-An-Awesome-Website-For-Free.md

 To remove a language, just delete the respective bullet block.

 To add a new language, you need to provide:
-- *lang:* followed by an abbrevation of the language (the [following languages and their abbreviations](https://www.labnol.org/code/19899-google-translate-languages) are being supported
+- *lang:* followed by an abbrevation of the language (the [following languages and their abbreviations](https://cloud.google.com/translate/docs/languages) are supported
 - *img:* a link to a country flag image that will appear in the language menu (links to [country flags](https://www.countryflags.com/) can be found here)
 - *text:* the name of the language which will be uised as label in the menu